gaurav-aryal/personal_blog/content/posts/database-internals-deep-dive.md

 ## Closing Thoughts

-*Database Internals* doesn't read like a theoretical tome—it feels like a field guide.
 By understanding why a B-tree chooses one page over another or how Raft recovers from a network partition, we become better equipped to design and operate data systems of our own.

-For anyone building services that depend on reliable storage and coordination, Petrov's tour of the internals is time well spent.
+For anyone building services that depend on reliable storage and coordination, Petrov's guide of the internals is time well spent.
 The book reminded me that behind every query result lies a dense web of logs, caches, consensus rounds, and carefully orchestrated trade-offs.